The Woman King. Till. Black Panther: Wakanda Forever. Nope. Nanny. The Inspection. Honk for Jesus. Save Your Soul.

 What do all these phenomenal films have in common?
 Powerhouse Black women at the forefront.

-I’m talking about women like Viola Davis, Lashana Lynch, Thuso Mbedu, Sheila Atim and Adrienne Warren; Danielle Deadwyler and Whoopi Goldberg; Letitia Wright, Angela Bassett, Danai Gurira, and Lupita Nyong’o; Keke Palmer; and Anna Diop and Gabrielle Union, respectively.
+I’m talking about women like Viola Davis, Lashana Lynch, Thuso Mbedu, Sheila Atim and Adrienne Warren; Danielle Deadwyler and Whoopi Goldberg; Letitia Wright, Angela Bassett, Danai Gurira, and Lupita Nyong’o; Keke Palmer; Anna Diop, Gabrielle Union, and Regina Hall, respectively.

 All the aforementioned women each brought something unforgettable and undeniable with their portrayals on the big screen this year.
 And while some have begun to be recognized with early awards nominations such as the Gotham Awards, (namely Diop, Union, and Deadwyler) given the history Hollywood has with notoriously overlooking the phenomenal artistry that comes from Black people, and Black women, in particular, it remains to be seen whether or not they’ll be given their just due when the broader awards season rolls around.